Orbis-Cascade-Alliance/courses/README.md

 To use, create a new repository within the Orbis-Cascade-Alliance organization and select this one as the template.
 (Outside of the Alliance, fork and clone the repository.)
 Create a branch to use as the source for the website, suches "gh-pages," or use the default "main."
 Set the selected branch as the source under Settings > Pages.
 GitHub will automatically generate the website from the source code.

+## Site Setup

+Edit _config.yml with the site title, description, and URL of the new repository.

 ## Adding Pages to the Site

 Add and edit pages within the /_pages directory.